ziynet/CRINET/README.md

   - To convert sample-specific hyperparameters to the default one, use **line 11** instead of **line 13** (or modify hyperparameters by yourself).
   - Update number of core (the variable ```core.no```) on **line 8** accordingly.

-- **CRINET_sample.rda**: Supplemental file including sample datasets used in Crinet.
+- **crinet_sample.rda**: Supplemental file including sample datasets used in Crinet.
 - **crinet.functions.R**: Supplemental file including function declarations used by Crinet